Pennywise007/ext/README.md

   <img src="https://github.com/user-attachments/assets/c27e7ac4-7453-498a-90ea-dfab4a430a43" alt="Ext logo">
 </div>

-Developed and maintained a comprehensive header-only C++ library, EXT designed to enhance productivity and flexibility in modern C++17 and later standarts.
+Developed and maintained a comprehensive header-only C++ library, EXT designed to enhance productivity and flexibility in mode C++17 and later standards.

 # Build